davidemalan/dm-store-backoffice/README.md

 Starting from the minimal template setup using Vite + React + Typescript with HMR and some ESLint rules:
 [@vitejs/plugin-react](https://vite.dev/guide/)

+## Main Features

-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 Added some common/custom lint rules in order to make it more production like and added prettier for formatting and allows to have consistency and readability throughout the files.
 Check:
 - `eslint.config.js`
 - `.prettierrc`

-## Add CSS preprocessor

-Added Sass in order to write generic css as scss (more comfortable).
+### Zustand

+Added Zustand to handle application state.

+### React Router

+Added React Router to handle route changes.

+### Axios

+Added Axios for fetch functions and useAxios hook to avoid repetitions on handling errors and data handling.

+### Styled Components

+Added Styled Componentsfor styling and modularity, also used Styled Breakpoints to handle media queries.

+### Chart.js

+Added Chart.js for the chart design and used react-chartjs-2 as it provides an easy integration for the library.

 ## Getting Started